karlssberg/Motiv/README.md

 // evaluate proposition
 var result = canViewContent.IsSatisfiedBy(subscription);

 result.Satisfied;      // true
 result.Reason;         // "can view content"
-result.Justification; // can view content
+result.SubAssertions;  // ["subscription is within grace period", "subscription is not cancelled"] result.Justification;  // can view content
                        //    OR
                        //        AND
                        //            OR
                        //                subscription is within grace period
                        //            subscription is not cancelled
 ```

 #### Useful Links